 - Supporting collaboration - Support the development of sustainable consortia comprising outstanding researchers in the UK and the best research groups in DAC-list countries to generate new approaches to the most significant and complex problems faced by developing countries.

-- Promotion interdisciplinary approaches - Promote collaboration across different disciplines to take an interdisciplinary approach that generates new knowledge and insights from across different research disciplines.
+- Promote interdisciplinary approaches - Promote collaboration across different disciplines to take an interdisciplinary approach that generates new knowledge and insights from across different research disciplines.

 - Strengthening research capacity - Strengthen research capacity in developing countries through collaboration, sharing of knowledge and skills, and exchange of staff between research groups in the UK and their partners in developing countries.

-The proposed research must be interdisciplinary and fall within the remit of the UK National Academies and be interdisciplinary:
+The proposed research had to be interdisciplinary and fall within the remit of the UK National Academies:

 - Royal Society (natural sciences, including engineering)